 The Department of Health and Life Sciences conducts a comprehensive review of all applications for certificate admission, involving an academic review and evaluation of personal achievements and life challenges.

-- A Bachelor degree
+- A Bachelor degree from an accredited institution

 - Official transcripts from all colleges attended and minimum overall grade point average (GPA) of 3.0.

 - College of Science and Health admissions application and $35 application fee.

 - Three letters of recommendation, two of which must be from an academic source with letterhead, date, and signature.
 Recommendation form is required in addition to the Letter of Recommendation

 - Passing score on Biology and/or Chemistry placement exams or completion of CHM 100 and/or BIO 100 (or equivalent) with grade of “B” or better.

 Application filing periods

 The Post Bacc program starts only once every year in the Fall semester.
 The date below is a recommended deadline; however, the program offers rolling admissions and applications are considered until the enrollment capacity has been reached.

 For more information, contact the Office of Admissions at email@example.com or at (323) 563-4839.